What is Depression?

 For more severe cases of depression, NICE recommends combining psychotherapy with medication.
 Swift offers two forms of psychotherapy that are appropriate:

 - Systemic/family therapy allows one to explore how past experiences, perhaps back as far as childhood, may contribute to current difficulties and suggest how these may be overcome

 - EMDR which can bring healing to traumatic experiences, whether they occurred in childhood or later in life.
 These experiences usually include negative beliefs, such as helplessness or worthlessness, emotions such as shame or guilt, and negative physical sensations including panic attacks.

-Counselling for Depression is a service available to patients at both our practices in Swindon and South/ mid Wales.
+Counselling for Depression is a service available to our clients.

 We aim to see clients within one week of them contacting us.